Calorique

 = 11 × Weight (kg) × Duration (hrs) × 1.00

 The MET value of 11 for jump rope is sourced from the Compendium of Physical Activities.
-The climate factor of 1.00 accounts for Phoenix's average temperature of 75°F. Research shows that exercising in non-neutral temperatures increases energy expenditure as the body works to maintain its core temperature.
+The climate factor of 1.00 is Calorique's planning adjustment for Phoenix's average temperature of 75°F. Use it to compare scenarios, then rely on consistent tracking and body-weight trends for personal calibration.

 Jumping rope at a moderate pace is one of the highest calorie-burning exercises per minute.
 It combines cardiovascular conditioning with coordination, agility, and lower-body power.
 A 10-minute jump rope session can burn as many calories as 30 minutes of jogging.
 Boxers and athletes have long used jump rope as a cornerstone of their training.
 It is portable, inexpensive, and can be done almost anywhere with minimal space.